Terms & Conditions

 (g) In performance of this Agreement, each party and its employees and agents may have access to confidential information owned or controlled by the other party relating (inter alia) to equipment, apparatus, programs, software and specifications, drawings and other documents.
 All such information so acquired by the receiving party or its employees or agents under this Agreement or in contemplation thereof shall be and shall remain the disclosing party’s exclusive property unless and until the relevant Stage payment allowing the Purchaser/s to acquire the Confidential Information has been made under the written Proposal agreed by the Parties.
 The receiving party shall use a reasonable degree of care, which in any event shall not be less than the same degree of care which the receiving party uses to protect its own confidential information, to keep and have its employees and agents keep, any and all such information confidential.
 The receiving party shall not copy, publish or disclose such information to others, or authorise its employees, or agents, or anyone else to copy, publish or disclose it to others, without the disclosing party’s prior written approval, and shall return such information to the disclosing party at its request should the relevant Stage payment not be forthcoming at the specified time.

-22. Nothing in this definition of Confidential Information shall be construed to limit each party’s use or dissemination of information that:
+- Nothing in Clause 21 shall be construed to limit each party’s use or dissemination of information that:

 (1) was in the lawful possession of the receiving party at the time of disclosure by the disclosing party without an obligation to keep it confidential;